Korbank/python-liblognorm/README.md

 Contact and License
 -------------------

-python-liblognorm is written by Stanislaw klekot <dozzie at jarowit.net> for Korbank S.A <http://korbank.com/>.
+python-liblognorm is written by Stanislaw Klekot <dozzie at jarowit.net> for Korbank S.A <http://korbank.com/>.
 The primary distribution point is <https://github.com/korbank/python-liblognorm>.